theSafdarAwan/find-extender.nvim/README.md

 After pressing any of these commands, now you have to type `2` characters rather than `1` to go to next match.
+You can change this behaviour by changing the `input_length`.

 ## Commands